Gunmen kill at least 29 in latest raids on Kenyan coast

 Veteran opposition leader Odinga, defeated by Kenyatta in last year's election, has held rallies over the past month criticising the government over frequent militant attacks.

-Al Shabaab claimed it had broken into the police station at Gamba during the raid on Saturday and freed suspects from detention cells.
+Religious leaders have urged Kenyans to avoid rallies that could deepen divisions in a nation scarred by political violence in the recent past.
+Political allegiances in Kenya tend to follow ethnic lines.

-A police source corroborated that account, saying the numbers for those released was still being checked.
-Gamba lies in Tana River County, which neighbours Lamu County.
+The nation is haunted by the 2007 presidential election, when 1,200 died in weeks of ethnic blood-letting - over which Kenyatta still faces trial at The Hague this year for crimes against humanity.
+However, last year's vote went off calmly.

-(Additional reporting by Feisal Omar in Mogadishu; Writing by Duncan Miriri and Edmund Blair; Editing by William Hardy, Stephen Powell and Sophie Hares)
+(Additional reporting by Feisal Omar in Mogadishu; Writing by Duncan Miriri and Edmund Blair; Editing by William Hardy and Stephen Powell)